 The degree to which certain birds use smell to detect food is still a controversial topic.
 Most birds seem to have a poor sense of smell, but others such as kiwis and certain sea birds do seem to make use of it while foraging/hunting for food.
 Although turkey vultures seem to have a good sense of smell, experiments have shown that it does not appear sufficiently acute to detect odours from high altitude.

-167 years after Darwin performed his condor experiment, the controversy continues.
+Many, many ears after Darwin performed his condor experiment, the controversy continues.